Standards & Interoperability

 Export BagIt packages with transfer metadata CSV files compatible with Archivematica's ingest workflow.
 File paths match the BagIt data directory structure and metadata columns use Dublin Core element names.

-Every AI-generated field includes a confidence score and reasoning.
+Every AI-assisted field includes a confidence score and reasoning.
 Every archivist edit is logged.
-The full provenance chain is recorded in PREMIS events and available in your exports.
+Provenance for AI-assisted fields — model family, timestamp, and review state — is recorded in PREMIS events and travels with your exports.